 - call links to .NET property set and property get

-- relyon links to the parent property of the getter and setter:
+- refer links to the parent property of the getter and setter:

 In this section we list the most significant functional limitations that may affect the analysis of applications using WPF: